Medical questions & health advice by licensed doctors

-"Is this prickly heat rash?
+"Is this prickly heat rash?"

 I have a rash of hundreds of little red bumps with whiteheads all over my uper chest and shoulders.
 I just broke out in this rash a few days ago after working out in a new t-shirt - maybe a reaction to that?
 My girlfriend says it looks like prickly heat rash, but I have no idea.
 What should I do?

 Prickly heat rash is very similar to folliculitis.
 It occurs when sweating and rubbing of the skin leads to blocking of sweat glands, causing red bumps sometimes also with whiteheads.
 The difference is that the bumps tend to be smaller and there tends to be more itching.
 Again, this rash is self limiting and usually gets better if you can just keep the skin clean and dry.
 If the rash is not getting better within a few days, or if the areas of swelling and whiteheads begin to coalesce, get larger, or if there is pain or fever, then you should see your primary care doctor right away.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.